-What's the best open world game on the PS4?
+What are the best PS4 open world games?
 There are a lot of good sandbox games on the PlayStation 4.
 The genre may not be universally praised these days, but a great open world game can really pull you into an experience like few other genres can.
 Typically boasting huge free-roaming environments for you to explore, open world titles roared into the mainstream scene during the last generation, and since then, they've been expanding, growing, and evolving thanks to more powerful hardware.

-As such, this list focuses on the open world aspect of each included game: how cohesive the open world is, how enjoyable it is to explore, and how it improves the overall experience.
+This list focuses on the open world aspect of each included game: how cohesive the open world is, how enjoyable it is to explore, and how it improves the overall experience.
 Without further ado, here are the best open world games currently available on PS4.
 If you want to know what we think are the best PS4 games overall, check out that list through the link.

 25. Far Cry 5

 There was a danger that the Far Cry series was becoming too samey, but Ubisoft thankfully changed the formula just enough to make Far Cry 5 the best entry in some time.
 A large part of its success is its setting, which sees a fictitious county in Montana overthrown by a religious cult.
 It's very much still a Far Cry experience, but with no radio towers to climb or mini map to guide you, exploration is more organic and more rewarding.
 The open world map's also huge, varied, and full of baddies to take out with the series' satisfying gunplay.

 Seattle may be best known for being the birthplace of grunge, but there’s no such grime in inFAMOUS: Second Son’s glittery rendition of the Emerald City – apart from that which is supposed to be there.
 As one of the smaller sandboxes on the PS4, the drizzly urban environment has less scope to impress compared to the enormous alternatives also available on the console.
 But it succeeds in serving as a stellar playbox for protagonist Delsin Rowe’s powers, which see him sprinting up the Space Needle and gliding into China Town with ease.